dansmyers/IntroToCS-Spring-2021/Challenge_Projects/1-Project_Euler.md

 ## Overview

 In this challenge project, you'll complete some problems from [Project Euler](http://projecteuler.net), a site that hosts a lot of interesting mathematical programming challenges.
+The project is straightforward: Solve the five Project Euler problems described below.
+The questions will give you the chance to practice the features from the first half of the class, including loops, conditionals, arithmetic, and functions.

  If you successfully complete all five problems, your final grade will be increased by one part of a letter (e.g. B to B+, or B+ to A-).
 Remember that you can also use this project to raise your letter grade if you've lost credit for any reason.

-The project is straightforward: solve the five Project Euler problems described below.

 ## Grading

 There are no automated tests for this project.
 To get credit, send me your code and the solutions on Slack, along with a **short** description of your strategy